 Application Example: Stable Compression Testing of Micro-Scale Metamaterials

-In the depicted work by the Draper Laboratory, the FT-NMT03 Nanomechanical Testing System is used for the stable compression testing of a unit cell of a microtruss lattice structure.
+In the depicted work by Draper (Massachusetts, USA), the FT-NMT03 Nanomechanical Testing System is used for the stable compression testing of a unit cell of a microtruss lattice structure.
 As the structure is compressed, the applied stress is transferred into an elastic stretching and compression of the individual struts.
 When the elastic limit of one of the struts is reached, it plastically yields, leading to buckling and a complete collapse of the microstructure.
 Furthermore, due to the position controlled compression testing, the post-yield behavior of the materiel can be quantified.